metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

     b => d => f
     e => f

 This is the "graph view".
-The cylc GUI has two other views called "tree" and "dot".
+The Cylc GUI has two other views called "tree" and "dot".

 .. figure:: ../img/cylc-gui-graph.png
    :figwidth: 50%
    :align: center

-   Screenshot of the cylc GUI in "Graph View" mode.
+   Screenshot of the Cylc GUI in "Graph View" mode.

 .. figure:: ../img/cylc-gui-tree.png
    :figwidth: 50%
    :align: center

-   Screenshot of the cylc GUI in "Tree View" mode.
+   Screenshot of the Cylc GUI in "Tree View" mode.

 .. figure:: ../img/cylc-gui-dot.png
    :figwidth: 50%
    :align: center

-   Screenshot of the cylc GUI in "Dot View" mode.
+   Screenshot of the Cylc GUI in "Dot View" mode.

 Where Do All The Files Go?